 There is something about national and international days of the year.
 Some of them are a little weird – like National I Hate Coriander Day (Feb.
 24, also Kelly’s birthday) or National Lumpy Rug Day (May 3) – but with the many adverse global events over the past couple of years, it’s important to remember and celebrate the little things.

-One day we will be celebrating is this weekend is National Proposal Day on Sunday, March 20.
+One day we will be celebrating soon is National Proposal Day on March 20.
 Reporting on all things weddings doesn’t happen unless people are popping the special question, “Will you marry me?”

 So, whether you got down on one knee, or enlisted the help of a flash mob, last spring, over the holidays, last week or will do it on National Proposal Day this weekend, it’s time to celebrate!